intelliw/hsy-api.portal/test01.endpoints.sundaya2.cloud.goog/Getting Started/Standards & Conventions.md

 e.g. http:/api.endpoints.sundaya.cloud.goog/energy/hse/period/week/20190210

-The compressed version of ISO 8601 is required, without semi colons and with `T` as the time designator, as shown in examples below.
+The compressed version of ISO 8601 is required, without semi colons and with `T` as the time designator, as shown in the examples with timezones below.

 ### Timezones